 Audiences have never liked being preached to that their country is venal and corrupt.
 The main complaint is that the pessimistic story is a liberal New York indictment of Texas for the killing of JFK three years earlier.
 Kael accused the moviemakers of staging a ‘hate Texas’ show, yet what we see is wholly believable.
 But it’s not exactly subtle, either.
-The ending, which recreates Jack Ruby’s rubout of a prisoner in custody, was surely one shock too many for complacent moviegoers.
-In 1966, any depiction of the violence that was already tearing up America was deemed ‘devisive’ and ‘unconstructive.’
+The ending recreates Jack Ruby’s rubout of a prisoner in custody and was surely one shock too many for complacent moviegoers.
+In 1966 any depiction of the violence that was already tearing up America was deemed ‘divisive’ and ‘unconstructive.’

 The pleasure comes from Arthur Penn’s tight direction, Marlon Brando’s wickedly committed performance as Sheriff Calder, and watching the other great actors mesh.
 The Chase has probably the most exciting movie appearance of Janice Rule, and we get nice work from Steve Ihnat, Richard Bradford, Angie Dickinson and Clifton James.